IBRHUB/Windows-Tweaks/README.md

 # 👏 About
-Open Source Tweaker that was designed to improve computer performance.
+Open Source that was designed to improve computer performance.
 - It is important to note that the results may vary depending on the system's configuration.

 # 🚨 Disclaimer